Isle of man fun facts

 A megalith is a large stone or collection of stones that have been used to construct a prehistoric structure or monument.
 A famous example of a megalith site is Stonehenge, which remains one of the most significant historical mysteries of all time.

-Interestingly, however, most of these ancient sites have been found to align with the sun on Summer Solstice, indicating there is a deep and maybe even mystical meaning behind them.
+Interestingly, most of these ancient sites have been found to align with the sun on Summer Solstice, indicating there is a deep and maybe even mystical meaning behind them.
 And the cool thing is, there are several megalithic sites dotted around the Isle of Man.

 18. There’s a magnetic hill